 UK recession after GDP falls 20.4%

-Businesses trying there best to protect staff salary
+Businesses trying their best to protect staff salary

 Impact of COVID on households, unemployment and property